Mostly contracting random maps: Locally constant linear cocycles

 If $A$ has at most one non-trivial invariant subspace, then, by Corollary~\ref{cor:atmostone}, $A$ or $A^T$ is quasi-irreducible.
 Thus, as a consequence of the above proposition, $A$ is a continuity point of~$\lambda(\cdot)$.
-This consequence, as well as a similar version of above proposition, were also obtained in~\cite{furstenberg1983random, hennion1984loi} under a uniform integrability assumption more restrictive than ours condition~\eqref{eq:exponential-moment-condition}.
+This consequence, as well as a similar version of the above proposition, was also obtained in~\cite{furstenberg1983random, hennion1984loi} under a uniform integrability assumption more restrictive than our condition~\eqref{eq:exponential-moment-condition}.